 So what led to the retraction?
 The notice is quite vague, stating “The article has been withdrawn due to concerns with data integrity and an undisclosed conflict of interest by the lead author“.

 The swift retraction of this paper was featured at RetractionWatch in an article called “A convicted felon writes a paper on hotly debated diets.
 What could go wrong?” (an alternative link can be found here).
 The post is remarkable because the first author left several long comments in which he talks about many different topics, but fails to address any concerns about the paper in question.

-Both posts at HopefulGeranium and RetractionWatch reported that the first author has admitted to data fraud before, that he has been convicted of medical billing fraud (a felony in the US), and that he has been stripped of his medical license.
-See for example, public records here, here and here.
+Both posts at HopefulGeranium and RetractionWatch reported that the first author has admitted to data fraud before, that he has been convicted of medical billing fraud (a felony in the US), and that he has been indefinitely stripped of his medical license in the state of Iowa and debarred by the FDA “from providing services in any capacity to a person that has an approved or pending drug product application” (updated Dec 2020).
+More public records can be found here, here, and here.
 In addition, both articles point out that the first author has tried to discredit Robert Atkins (who promoted the low-carb “Atkins diet”) by deceivably obtaining and disclosing Atkins’ death reports to a vegan activist group, suggesting that the first author of the retracted paper is not a big fan of the low-carb diet approach.